Get-Joe/empty_recycle_bin/README.md

 3. Each user only has permissions to their own Recycle Bin and should ony affect their own.
 4. By default the Recycle Bin has a maximum percentage of the hard drive, which is regulated by Group Policy.

-##The following is a break down of the various components of the scrypt.
+##The following is a break down of the various components of the script.

 1. First 3 lines up to the Pipe, pull the SID of the currently logge on user and creates a variable with the full recycle bin path.
 2. Next line pulls the user's recycle bin.